vikramkannav/HeartRate/source/includes/_users.md

               |         |            |            |

 <aside class="success">status:200 OK</aside>
-<aside class="warning">status:422 Unprocessable entry.</aside>
+<aside class="warning">status:422 Unprocessable Entity.</aside>

-##Report User
+##Report user

-This API is used for the report the user.
+This API is used to report the another user by using.

 ```shell
 curl -X POST \